tucna/Raytracer/README.md

   <img src="doc/output_1.png">
 </p>

-`Scene` number is predefined and it can be setup via `Scene scene` object as follows:
+`Scene` can be selected via its assigned number as follows:

 ```cpp
 Scene scene(&image); // image to be rendered to